FarronF/limerick-council-meetings/meetings/2021/07/14-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Adjourned Annual Meeting of the Municipal District of Newcastle West - 30th June 2021.md

 Proposed by: Councillor T. Ruddle

-Seconded by: Councillor M. Collins---
+Seconded by: Councillor M. Collins
+---
 3

 *“That, Councillor* *J. Sheahan be appointed Leas-Chathaoirleach of the Municipal District of*